MuRating: A High Quality Data Selecting Approach to Multilingual Large Language Model Pretraining: Methodology

 To construct a large-scale preference dataset, we apply this scoring procedure across a wide set of sampled text pairs.
 This process yields a judgment dataset: $\mathcal{J} = \{(t_A, t_B, P_{A > B})\}$ consisting of text pairs and the estimated probability of preference.

 To convert these pairwise comparisons into continuous scalar quality scores, we employ a learning framework based on the Bradley-Terry model \cite{bradley1952rank}.
 Let $s_\theta(t)$ denote the learnable scalar quality score of text $t$, parameterized by $\theta$.
-We adopt a binary cross-entropy loss function, following the formulation proposed in \cite{wettig2024qurating}, which is analogous to the reward model training paradigm in Reinforcement Learning from Human Feedback (RLHF) \cite{ouyang2022training}, but without incorporating user prompts or conditioning on input queries:

-where, $\sigma(\cdot)$ denotes the sigmoid function, and $p_{B \succ A} = 1 - P_{A > B}$ is the empirical probability that $t_B$ is preferred over $t_A$.
+We adopt a binary cross-entropy loss function, following the formulation proposed in \cite{wettig2024qurating}, which is analogous to the reward model training paradigm in Reinforcement Learning from Human Feedback (RLHF) \cite{ouyang2022training}, but without incorporating user prompts or conditioning on input queries: where $\sigma(\cdot)$ denotes the sigmoid function, and $p_{B \succ A} = 1 - P_{A > B}$ is the empirical probability that $t_B$ is preferred over $t_A$.
 This formulation encourages the model to assign higher scores to texts that are consistently preferred in the pairwise judgments.

-After training, the model outputs a scalar quality rating for each document.
+After training, the model outputs a single scalar score representing the quality of each document.
 These scores are treated as logits over the dataset and are used for quality-based sampling, where a subset of high-quality texts is selected based on their relative scores.